 Should everyone follow a gluten-free diet?

 Gluten-free diets have become more popular in recent years.
-However, research does not suggest that this diet benefits people who do not have celiac disease or gluten intolerance.
+However, research does not suggest that this diet benefits people who do not have celiac disease or non-celiac gluten sensitivity.

 Foods that contain gluten can be important sources of vitamins and minerals, including fiber, iron, and calcium.
 Speak with a healthcare provider before eliminating these foods, as doing so can lead to nutrient deficiencies.